Tag Archives: Diet

-The MIND diet has been shown to improve brain health and reduce the risk of Alzheimer’s disease.
-As we age, the threat of developing Alzheimer’s disease increases.
+The MIND diet stands for Mediterranean-DASH Intervention for Neurodegenerative Delay and has been shown to improve brain health and reduce the risk of Alzheimer’s disease.
+As we age, the threat of developing Alzheimer’s increases.
 Although the cause of Alzheimer’s disease… Read More